What Are Auditory Hallucinations?

 An auditory hallucination is the experience of hearing a sound or a voice, even though there is no actual external source.
 It is a very real phenomenon for those who experience it, and can occur spontaneously or be triggered by an event.

 Auditory hallucinations can take many forms, from simple voices or buzzing sounds to complex commands or detailed musical arrangements.
 They may be experienced by people with a mental health condition, substance use disorder, or in rare cases, without any other diagnosis.
+Disrupted auditory stimuli can lead to altered perceptions and experiences, emphasizing the relationship between the brain's resting state and the processing of both exteroceptive auditory stimuli and internal experiences during psychosis.

-Causes of Auditory Hallucinations
+Causes of Hearing Voices

 Auditory hallucinations can occur as a result of mental illness, such as schizophrenia and bipolar disorder.
 Research has also shown a link between substance abuse and auditory hallucinations.
 Other potential causes include sleep deprivation, trauma, and intense stress.